coronatorid/core-onator/README.md

 1. clone this repo `git clone git@github.com:coronatorid/core-onator.git`
 2. Run the migration (make sure mysql is on and the schema is already created) `go run coronator.go db:migrate`
+3. Login whatsapp `go run coronator.go whatsapp:login`
+4. Scan the barcode with your phone
+5. Copy all of the value into your .env
-3. Don't forget to run Altair.
+6. Don't forget to run Altair.
-4. Run coronator `go run coronator.go run:api`
+7. Lastly run coronator `go run coronator.go run:api`

 ### Contribution